STEM-UP Leadership Experience

 The Greater Philadelphia SeaPerch Challenge is an underwater robotic competition open to middle schools and high schools in the Pennsylvania, New Jersey, and Delaware region.
 The goal is to increase student interest in robotics, science, mathematics, engineering and technology and to introduce students to naval engineering.
 The challenge takes place in the spring of each year, but participating teams start working on their ROVs in the fall.

 The Greater Philadelphia SeaGlide Challenge is open to high schools in the Pennsylvania, New Jersey, and Delaware region.
 SeaGlide is a miniature underwater glider which moves by changing its buoyancy, taking in or expelling water, and shifting its center of gravity, moving weight forward to dive and aft to rise.
 The goal is to build upon student interest in robotics, science, mathematics, engineering and technology and to introduce students to naval engineering.

 The College of Science and Technology offers a 1- or 2-week summer day camp entitled "FSI: Forensics Science Investigation."
 Participants in 9th to 12th grade explore exciting forensic investigations using laboratory techniques commonly used in the forensics industry.
 This program is held at Temple University's Ambler Campus.

 Junior Science & Humanities Symposium (JSHS)

 The JSHS is a city-wide research competition held on Temple University's Main Campus.
-The JSHS is a collaboration between The City of Philadelphia, The College of Science and Technology, United States Departments of the Army, Navy, and Air Force, and the Academy of Applied Sciences.
-During the event, attendees enjoy a wide variety of STEM activities, while engaging with invited speakers and STEM professionals.
+The JSHS is a collaboration between The City of Philadelphia, The College of Science & Technology, the United States Departments of the Army, Navy, and Air Force, and the Academy of Applied Sciences.
+During the event, attendees enjoy a wide variety of STEM activities while engaging with invited speakers and STEM professionals.